 As my ego expanded like a blowfish, I shrugged, looked down at the floor, and agreed to help.
 Nothing like flattery to get a person to say yes to volunteering to help with a cooking show.
 Even if that person has never once watched a program on the Food Network, is a reluctant cook at best, and completely unacquainted with terms like “egg separator” and “nested” mixing bowls and “puff pastry” dough

 The moment I set foot in the auditorium, I knew I had seriously violated my comfort zone.
 I should have gotten a clue when I was told to report at daybreak for an event that starts at 7 p.m.

 Every square inch of the arena was filled with chairs for attendees, the focal point a large stage upon which squatted two new-fangled stoves, a huge refrigerator, and several work tables.
-Facing the audience was Cuisine Specialist’s (this was the title on his card) workspace which included an aerial camera focused on the dish-in-progress, a big video screen, assorted utensil crocks, a recipe stand, cutting mats, assorted spices, a remote to control music for his zippy food intros and outros, and an intimidating collection of huge, sharp knives.
+Facing the audience was Cuisine Specialist’s (this was the title on his card) workspace which included an aerial camera focused on the dish-in-progress, a big video screen, assorted utensil crocks, a recipe stand, cutting mats, assorted spices, a remote to control music for his zippy food intros and outros, and an intimidating collection of h

 My eyes widened at the tables behind the stage curtains groaning under cooking ingredients, stacks of storage plastic ware, and trunks waiting patiently to be unloaded by earnest and zealous volunteers.